 - It could be filed on paper or electronically using tax software or IRS-approved tools.

-Form 1040A made it easier for individuals to file their taxes without the hassle of the complete Form 1040.
+Form 1040A made it easier for individuals to file their taxes without the complexity of the complete Form 1040.
 Although the form is no longer in use today, understanding its role helps taxpayers find information about past returns, determine eligibility for credits, and prepare documentation if they need to review their 2012 tax year filings.

 Who Could File Form 1040A in 2012?

-Eligibility conditions included:
+Eligibility conditions included

 - Taxable income had to be less than $100,000 for the year, which meant higher-income individuals had to use Form 1040 instead.